MicrosoftDocs/appcenter-docs/docs/sdk/distribute/unity.md

         * an equal value of `versionCode` but a different value of `versionName`.

 > [!TIP]
-> If you upload the same .apk/.ipa a second time, the dialog will NOT appear as the binaries are identical.
+> If you upload the same .apk/.ipa a second time, the dialog WON'T appear as the binaries are identical.
 On iOS, if you upload a new build with the same version properties, it will show the update dialog.
 The reason for this is that it's a different binary.
 On Android, binaries are considered the same if both version properties are the same.

 ## How do I test in-app updates?